Jake Burger Preview, Player Props: Marlins vs. Dodgers

 Jake Burger At The Plate

-- Among the qualifying batters, he ranks 111th in batting average, while his on-base percentage ranks 123rd and he is 13th in slugging.
+- Among qualifying batters, he ranks 108th in batting average, while his on-base percentage ranks 117th and he is 10th in slugging.

-- In 36 games this season (30.8%), Burger has picked up an RBI, and in 21 of those games (17.9%) he had two or more.
-He has also driven in three or more of his team's runs in nine contests.
+- Burger has driven in a run in 37 games this season (31.4%), including 21 games with more than one RBI (17.8%).
+He has also driven home three or more of his team's runs in nine contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.